facebook/react-native/docs/NativeModulesIOS.md

 @end
 ```

-For those of you new to Swift and Objective-C, whenver you [mix the two languages in an iOS project](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html), you will also need an additional bridging file, known as a bridging header, to expose the Objective-C files to Swift.
+For those of you new to Swift and Objective-C, whenever you [mix the two languages in an iOS project](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html), you will also need an additional bridging file, known as a bridging header, to expose the Objective-C files to Swift.
 Xcode will offer to create this header file for you if you add your Swift file to your app through the Xcode `File>New File` menu option.
 You will need to import `RCTBridgeModule.h` in this header file.

 ```objc
 // CalendarManager-Bridging-Header.h